Cyber Monday may be over, but great prices are here to stay.

 Teething toys help relieve some of the discomfort babies experience during the teething process.

-If you don't provide your baby with a teething toy, he'll just find something else to put in his mouth and chew on, and it might not be safe or appropriate.
+If you don't provide your baby with a teething toy, they'll just find something else to put in their mouth and chew on, and it might not be safe or appropriate.

-Teething toys can help your baby develop her motor skills and hand-eye coordination, as she must grasp the toy and guide it to her mouth.
+Teething toys can help your baby develop their motor skills and hand-eye coordination, as they must grasp the toy and guide it to their mouth.

 Using teething toys may help your baby's teeth come through more quickly.